gridl/EvenVizion/README.md

 - H=None

 To find the homography you need at least 4 matching points.
-But in some cases the 4 points can’t be found, and the homography matrices are Н=None.
-In a current algorithm version we process such cases this way: if the argument none_H_processing is set for True we consider the matrix of the previous frame matches the matrix for the current frame (Hk=Hk-1).
-If set for False, then H=[[1,0,0][0,1,0][0,0,1]], meaning that there were no movement in the frame.
+But in some cases the 4 points can’t be found, and the homography matrices are *Н=None*.
+In a current algorithm version we process such cases this way: if the argument *none_H_processing* is set for *True* we consider the matrix of the previous frame matches the matrix for the current frame ($H_k$=$H_k-1$).
+If set for *False*, then H=$E_3$, meaning that there were no movement in the frame.
 It is necessary to think over better handling of such situations.

 - Error

 There’s an inaccuracy in the coordinates.
 Poorly obtained homography matrix distorts the results of coordinate recalculation.
 The reasons for that are:
-Poor filtration.
+- Poor filtration.
 If the points catch on a motion object, then the homography matrix will describe not only the camera movement, but also the independent movement of objects (for example, a person's walking).
-Using the built-in findHomography() function of the OpenCV module.
+- Using the built-in *findHomography()* function of the OpenCV module.
 This function already assumes there is an error in the calculation of the homography matrix.